versatica/mediasoup/doc/Building.md

 Cleans built objects and binaries, `meson` and `ninja` installed in local prefix with pip and all subprojects downloaded with Meson.

+### `invoke check-wrap-status`

+Check the status of the Meson subprojects.
+It also prints whether there are updates available.

 ### `invoke update-wrap-file [subproject]`

-Updates the wrap file of a subproject (those in `worker/subprojects` folder) with Meson.
+Updates the wrap file of a Meson subproject (those in `worker/subprojects` folder).
 After updating it, `invoke setup` must be called by passing `MESON_ARGS="--reconfigure"` environment variable.
 Usage example:

 ```bash
 cd worker